bapel/bapel.github.io/cv.md

 Worked as an individual contributor on multiple projects.
 Work included implementing gameplay features and some specialized technical work.

 - **Tetris Blitz (C++):** Short tenure working on improvements to load times
 - **Monopoly Slots (Unity/C#):** Earlier an Adobe AIR client that was ported to Unity.
 Halved load-times and improved frame-rate on the Unity SKU.
 Load times were halved by moving all XML assets to Google's FlatBuffer.
-The transition was accomplished bugfree using a tool I wrote that parsed all xml assets and figured out their schema and generated code for xml-to-FlatBuffer-to-runtime and other variations automagically.
+The transition was accomplished bug-free using a tool I wrote that parsed all xml assets and figured out their schema and generated code for xml-to-FlatBuffer-to-runtime and other variations automagically
-- **Monopoly Bingo (Unity/C#), Theme Park (C++), Sims Social (Adobe AIR/Flasg):** Gameplay Programmer
+- **Monopoly Bingo (Unity/C#), Theme Park (C++), Sims Social (Adobe AIR/Flash):** Gameplay Programmer

 ## Other experience

 - **Jan 2012 - Sep 2012, Contract Work (Cocos2d/C++):** Mobile game
-- **Aug 2010 - Jan 2012, RZ2 Games (PHP/Android):** Full-stack engineer on a sporta betting site
+- **Aug 2010 - Jan 2012, RZ2 Games (PHP/Android):** Full-stack engineer on a sports betting site
 - **Feb 2010 - Aug 2010, Lecturer at ICAT:** Taught a course in math for games and, a course in graphics porgramming using Direct3D 9.0c

 ## Education